 Before you read this idea, try to find a ballerina in this sea of flamingos:

 Found it?
 It doesn’t matter.
 What is important here is that this single piece earned nearly 50 links from sources like The Sun, Telegraph and Metro UK.
 Stacey McNaught presented this case study during last October’s Learn Inbound.

 At first, she didn’t like this idea suggested by her Digital PR Manager, Hana Bednarova.
-But taking in consideration it would take “2 hours of a designer and half day of promotion”, she decided to proceed.
+But taking into consideration it would take “2 hours of a designer and half-day of promotion”, she decided to proceed.
 Still looking to this campaign as a test and taking the costs from them company’s research budget, this campaign took three days from idea to outreach.
 Meanwhile, she validated the idea on Google Consumer Surveys, getting a 70% ‘yes’ for the question “would you challenge your friends to find it?”.
 A cost of 20 USD to ask 200 people also helps the validation phase quite cheap, together with the overall small investment in this campaign.

 What’s your recent marketing campaign you’re most proud of?
-Regardless SEO, social, email or PPC, we at Learn Inbound are looking for inspiring and exciting campaigns developed by Irish marketers or towards Ireland in inbound marketing.
+Regardless of SEO, social, email or PPC, we at Learn Inbound are looking for inspiring and exciting campaigns developed by Irish marketers or towards Ireland in inbound marketing.
 If you have something to share, drop me an email at [email protected] and let’s have a chat.